Translate this Page

 The Indonesian government's state television channel is Televisi Republik Indonesia (TVRI).
 Private TV stations include:

-Metro TV features frequent news broadcasting and foreign programming.
+Many of the TV Stations feature frequent news broadcasting and some include foreign programming.
 Thus, Indonesian viewers have one government station and a good selection of private television stations to view programming on.

 Programming on the government channel is dominated by documentaries, music, culture and the news, with no advertising and only a small amount of foreign programming.
 The private TV channels offer a wide range of local and foreign programming, with LOTS of commercial interruptions.